Custom planners for every phase, from primary to post-16

 Implementation & Usage

 Teacher planners influence workload far more than their simplicity suggests.
 Used well, they reduce duplication, support clarity, and make day-to-day organisation easier.
 Used badly, they become another task to maintain.
-Workload reduction depends less on having a planner and more on how it is designed, standardised, and actually used.
+Workload reduction depends less on having a planner and more on how it is designed and actually used.

 Teacher planners sit at the centre of everyday professional activity.